harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-to-s-3-step-settings.md

 helpdocs_is_published: true
 ---

-This topic provides details about the settings for the Upload Artifacts to S3 step, which uploads artifacts to AWS or other S3 providers such as [MinIo](https://docs.min.io/docs/minio-gateway-for-s3.html).
+This topic provides details about the settings for the Upload Artifacts to S3 step, which uploads artifacts to AWS or other S3 providers, such as [MinIO](https://min.io/product/s3-compatibility).

 :::info